gregoryguillou/terraform-api/docs/TUTORIAL.md

   it does integrate a CI/CD pipeline.
 If that is what you want to do, there are better ways.

-This tutorial presents many aspects of `Deck` for 4 reasons:
+This tutorial presents many aspects of `Terraform-deck` for 4 reasons:

 - So that you can have a working environment to demonstrate it
 - So that you understand how pieces work together and make Deck work